kscout/site-reliability/about/cloud-resources.md

 # Temporary OpenShift 4.1 Development Clusters
 Temporary 48 hour OpenShift 4.1 clusters are used for prototyping and usage of OpenShift 4.1 exclusive features.

-## Create A Development Cluster
-Development clusters are managed by the [Auto Cluster tool](https://github.com/kscout/auto-cluster).

-The tool is currently running on the  [Permanent OpenShift 3 Cluster](#permanent-openshift-3-cluster).
-This ensures that a development cluster is always running.

-You should never have to create a development cluster manually.

 ## Temporary Development Cluster DNS Records
 **Please be aware that services hosted on this cluster may go down unexpectedly,